The conjugation action in completed group rings: Introduction

 Many of the questions in \cite{ardakovbrown} were posed exclusively in the (``\emph{modular}") case when $k = \mathbb{F}_p$.
 The (``\emph{integral}") case $k = \mathbb{Z}_p$ is often of even greater interest in areas of number theory, where Iwasawa algebras originated; and the study of the ideals $I$ of $\mathbb{F}_pG$ may be viewed as the study of the ideals $J$ of $\mathbb{Z}_pG$ which contain $p$, so that the modular case is a special case of the integral case.
 However, the integral case appears to be considerably more difficult, and currently very little is known about ideals of $\mathbb{Z}_pG$ which do not contain $p$.
+For some recent developments, see \cite[Theorems C and E]{jones-thesis} and \cite{jones-woods-1}.

-The main result of our paper is as follows.
-We state and prove a more precise version in the body of the paper.
-In all of the below results, we may take $k$ to be either $\mathbb{F}_p$ or $\mathbb{Z}_p$.
+In all of the below results, $k$ will denote \emph{either} a finite field of characteristic $p$ \emph{or} a complete discrete valuation ring whose residue field has characteristic $p$.